Podcasts

 Well, mean, it's a it's a state of execution, but they still might be on death row, right?

 Yeah.
 But no other company gets this much leeway as this does.
 And then if we want to look at 12 gigahertz and things like that, it becomes really interesting.
-Because you know, with DBS, and there are apparently talks with DirecTV, which still is majority owned with AT and T, about putting those two assets together, so that the two drowning people are swimming together better as they cling to each other.
+Because you know, with DBS, and there are apparently talks with DirecTV, which still is majority owned with AT&T, about putting those two assets together, so that the two drowning people are swimming together better as they cling to each other.
 Yes, it will they will be a little bit longer above water.

 But it will also be interesting how this opens up 12 gigahertz, and then you have here this huge argument between, right now it's like a free for all where everybody disagrees with each other.
 And you know, from the left enters Elon Musk, who also wants to do things in this band.
 And you know, it's interesting.
 Right now, Charlie Ergen gets mostly its way, if not all the time.
 The Carriers, not so much.